Cities Try Convincing Amazon They're Ready For Its New Headquarters

 "We have sites that are ready, that are transit-oriented," says Scott Levitan, head of the Research Triangle Foundation in North Carolina.
 "We have tremendous fiber backbone at our site and we have a region that is absolutely focused on being the best possible location for HQ2," he says, adding that the Raleigh-Durham-Chapel Hill metro area sits equally between the ocean and the mountains.

-"Colorado is perfectly aligned with the company's culture of collaboration, and innovation, and focusing on its customers," says Yuriy Gorlov, vice president of the Aurora Economic Development Council, also highlighting the Denver area's access to fiber, power, transit and a nationally recognized hiking trail system.
+"Colorado is perfectly aligned with the company's culture of collaboration and innovation and focusing on its customers," says Yuriy Gorlov, vice president of the Aurora Economic Development Council, also highlighting the Denver area's access to fiber, power, transit and a nationally recognized hiking trail system.

 "We feel like we have a lot to offer, in terms of our talent base, our logistics, our business-friendly climate," says A.J.
 Robinson, president of Central Atlanta Progress.
 "And most of all, people love to live and work here."

-[Note: Amazon is one of NPR's financial supporters.]
+(Note: Amazon is one of NPR's financial supporters.)

 What are the cities' biggest considerations or potential concerns?